• Skip to primary navigation

 • 3 cup water

-• 1 teaspoon salt
+• 1 tsp salt

 For seasoning

-• 1 teaspoon cumin seed
+• 1 tsp cumin seed

-• 1 tablespoon ginger paste
+• 1 tbsp ginger paste

-• 1 tablespoon garlic paste
+• 1 tbsp garlic paste

 • 1 cup onion chopped finely

-• ½ cup peas fresh or frozen.
+• 1/2 cup peas fresh or frozen.

-• ½ cup carrot chopped finely
+• 1/2 cup carrot chopped finely

-• ½ teaspoon turmeric
+• 1/2 tsp turmeric

-• 3 tablespoon lemon juice freshly squeezed
+• 3 tbsp lemon juice freshly squeezed

-• 3 tablespoon cilantro chopped finely
+• 3 tbsp cilantro chopped finely

 Instructions

-• At first, take a mixing bowl along with textured soy protein chunks, add 3 cups of warm water with 1 teaspoon of salt, and soak for 15 minutes (pic 1-4).
+• At first, take a mixing bowl along with textured soy protein chunks, add 3 cups of warm water with 1 tsp of salt, and soak for 15 minutes (pic 1-4).
 In the meantime prepare for seasoning.

-150 gram tvp chunks, 3 cup water, 1 teaspoon salt
+150 gram tvp chunks, 3 cup water, 1 tsp salt

 soaking tvp crumbles with salt and warm water for 15 minutes